Gary Kroeger

-Gary Kroeger (born April 13, 1957) is an American businessman, columnist, and actor best known for his work as a cast member on Saturday Night Live from 1982 to 1985, and his work on various game shows.
+Gary Kroeger (born April 13, 1957) is an American businessman, politician, writer, comedian and actor best known for his work as a cast member on Saturday Night Live from 1982 to 1985, and his work on various game shows.
 He ran in the Democratic Congressional primary in 2016 and then for an Iowa state house seat in the 2016 election.
 Kroeger lost to incumbent Republican Walt Rogers by a 10,072 to 7,200 margin, 58% to 42%.
-Kroeger now stars in a television show called "The Gary and Kenny Show" co-starring his best friend Ken Ceizler.
-Less known celebrity Adam "Fletch" Kidd produces and edits the show.
+Kroeger now stars in a podcast called The Gary and Kenny Show co-starring his best friend Ken Ceizler.
+Adam "Fletch" Kidd produces and edits the show.

-Background and Personal Information
+Personal information

 Gary Kroeger was born in Cedar Falls, Iowa.
 Kroeger attended Northern University High School and graduated from Northwestern University in 1981.
-He was married to Leigh Kroeger from 1997-2007, with whom he shares two sons, Christopher and Alexander.
+He was married to Leigh Kroeger from 1997 to 2007, with whom he shares two sons, Christopher and Alexander.
 Kroeger married Shannon Alexander, a user experience designer from Massachusetts in 2017.

-Saturday Night Live
+The Practical Theatre Company and Saturday Night Live

-He joined the cast of Saturday Night Live during Lorne Michaels's hiatus from the show, under the direction of Dick Ebersol.
-During his tenure, Kroeger, who also wrote for the show, was frequently cast as young teenage kids and impersonated Walter Mondale when he was the Democratic candidate for US President in 1984.
+In 1981 Kroeger joined The Practical Theatre Company (a Chicago-based theatre company that had been founded by Northwestern University students in 1979).
+In 1982 Kroeger, along with his fellow Practical Theatre Company performers Brad Hall, Julia Louis-Dreyfus, and Paul Barrosse, joined the cast of Saturday Night Live during Lorne Michaels's hiatus from the show, under the direction of Dick Ebersol.
+During his tenure, Kroeger, who also wrote for the show, was frequently cast as a young teenage kid and impersonated Walter Mondale when he was the Democratic candidate for US President in 1984.
 He is probably best remembered today for a Christmas sketch in which he and fellow cast member Julia Louis-Dreyfus perform "Blue Christmas" as Donny and Marie Osmond.
 The sketch culminates with the supposed brother and sister making out with each other.